borisgarbuzov/mortgage-vs-rent/README.md

 requiring the most judgment.
 Real estate is one component of the consumption basket; its appreciation can diverge from the general discount rate depending on local supply, demographics, and credit conditions.
-The Toronto historical estimate was around 5% annualized through 2022.
+The Toronto historical estimate was widely quoted at around 5% annualized till 2022.
 The following three years were negative.
-As a working forecast: roughly +1% for a 5-year horizon, +3% for a 10-year horizon.
-The notebook sweeps from −3% to +9% so you can observe exactly where the decision flips.
+As a working forecast: roughly, on average, +1% for a 5-year horizon, +3% for a 10-year horizon.
+The notebook sweeps from −3% to +9%, so you can observe exactly where the decision flips.

 - **downpayment_percentage = 0.20** — fraction of the purchase price paid